-Here are my top picks that are 100x more stylish than hoodies:
+Here are jacket styles that are 100x more stylish than hoodies:

 Is it a shirt?
 Is it a jacket?
 It’s both, a shacket!
 Shirt jackets are pretty cool.
 They work really well for transitional seasons like Spring and Fall by providing the perfect thin layer.
 Pair them with a t-shirt, jeans and some fresh white sneakers and… wow, look at you.
 Start with a neutral color like navy blue, green or black for easy pairing.